DavesCodeMusings/BLE-Battery-Beacon/README.md

 It's technically possible, but probably involves a lambda function to dig into some debug info.
 In short, it's not the simple solution I was hoping for.

 ## Third Try
 In looking for examples of sending sensor readings in the beacon's BLE advertisement, I stumbled upon the specification for [the format used by BTHome](https://bthome.io/format/).
 This project has already laid out their way of sending measurements in a BLE advertisement.
-So rather than creating my own, or trying to reverse-engineer some proprietary format like what's used by Xaiomi, I'll re-write my sketch to conform to BTHome's "manufacturer data" format.
+So rather than creating my own, or trying to reverse-engineer some proprietary format like what's used by Xaiomi, I'll re-write my sketch to conform to BTHome's data format.

 It looks like the BTHome data format can be done using the funtions provided by the Arduino library, though I have yet to find any example code for that.
 But, as the band Panic at the Disco says, "I've got high hopes!"